-Students are to exercise judgment in dressing appropriately for classes or laboratory work.
+Students are to exercise judgment in dressing appropriately for classes and/or laboratory work.
 Students in certain curriculum programs may be required to wear particular items of clothing for safety and/or designation of their course of study.
-Refer to the Student-Oriented Policies and Procedures section of the Catalog for more details.
+Refer to the Student-Oriented Policies and Procedures section of the Catalog and to Program Handbooks for more details.